“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 We offer a wide range of full-time courses in lots of different subjects, many of our courses start in September and January.
 If you would like to see what courses are available please visit our Course Search.

+We adopt a blended learning and teaching style, including online delivery and engagement, where appropriate.
 We use a variety of teaching methods to ensure you receive the broadest of opportunities to fulfil your potential.
-In lectures, you’ll be introduced to the programme’s core content, which we’ll build on in seminars.
-You’ll have the chance to participate in group discussions and small group workshops, as well as one-on-one and group tutorials.
-To develop your practical awareness and skills, you’ll be able to observe simulations performed by tutors and have the opportunity to apply your knowledge in practice-based exercises.
+Our expert team will introduce the programme's core content through lectures, which we'll build on in seminars.
+You'll have the chance to participate in group discussions, small group workshops, and one-on-one and group tutorials.

 Independent study is a key component of this course.
-You’ll have access to eLearning packages via our virtual learning environment Moodle, and will be expected to undertake background reading and preparation for lessons and exams.
+You'll have access to eLearning packages via our virtual learning environment Moodle, and you'll need to undertake background reading and preparation for lessons.

 |Level one||Coursework 100%|